-South Dade Technical College will return Title IV funds based on the R2T4 calculations no later than 45 days after a student's withdrawal date.
+South Dade Technical College will return Title IV funds based on the R2T4 within 45 days of the date the school determined the student withdrew.
 The amount of the return is determined by the FAO.
 The school will return the lesser amount of the aid, as compared to the institutional charges, multiplied by the percentage of unearned aid.
 This amount will be the difference between Title IV aid due from the school, and the amount of Title IV aid to be returned.
 Any federal financial aid that a student is required to repay will be returned to the Department of Education by South Dade Technical College on the student's behalf.
 If the student did not receive all earned financial aid funds and has completed at least 60% of the program, a post-withdrawal disbursement may be due.